shapeshed/shapeshed.com/content/posts/saving_time_with_smart_objects_in_photoshop.md

-{
-  "title": "Saving time with Smart Objects in Photoshop", "date": "2008-04-21T00:00:00+01:00",
++++
+date = "2008-04-21T00:00:00+01:00"
-  "description": "Smart Objects can save you a great deal of time if you are designing for the web in Photoshop.
-Furthermore they allow you to manipulate images without destroying the original.", "tags": [
+description = "Smart Objects can save you a great deal of time if you are designing for the web in Photoshop.
+Furthermore they allow you to manipulate images without destroying the original." tags = ["Design", "Photoshop"] title = "Saving time with Smart Objects in Photoshop"

-    "Design",
-    "Photoshop"
-  ]
-}
++++

 ## What are Smart Objects?